Lab Members

 Mariel Emrich

-Mariel is a third-year doctoral student in the clinical psychology program.
+Mariel is a fourth-year doctoral student in the clinical psychology program.
 Her research interests include understanding how individuals can optimize their coping responses to diverse stressors and related psychological sequelae, particularly in the context of serious illness, chronic pain, and trauma.
 She would like to continue to explore the bidirectional mind-body relationship and has a specific interest in non-pharmacologic pain management interventions.
 Mariel is a research assistant for two of Dr. Park’s projects: one is an NIH-funded network grant on emotional wellbeing and mind-body interventions and the other is a Templeton Foundation-funded grant focusing on meaning making and religion in bereaved individuals and cancer survivors.
 Prior to graduate school, Mariel worked as a research coordinator at Weill Cornell Medicine and assisted with a number of clinical research studies investigating various treatment modalities for PTSD and related co-morbidities, including therapeutic, pharmacologic, and virtual reality-based interventions.

 Adam David

-Adam is a fourth-year doctoral student in the clinical psychology program, studying how trauma and other painful experiences can lead individuals to report changes to their sense of self.
+Adam is a fifth-year doctoral student in the clinical psychology program, studying how trauma and other painful experiences can lead individuals to report changes to their sense of self.
 He is interested in better understanding how, when, and why these subjective experiences of personal change correspond — and fail to correspond — to observable measures of change.
 This interest also includes extending theories of identity, motivation, and adult personality development to the study of trauma and well-being to explore how how individuals’ various identities fluctuate between and within situations and how situationally relevant identity standards and meanings might be deployed in novel ways to further improve mindfulness and emotion regulation interventions.
 Adam’s recent work has examined how college students’ self-concepts change across various dimensions in the face of highly stressful events and how veterans make meaning out of their experiences.
 He recently served as a research assistant for one of Dr. Park’s grants that is examining the efficacy of science and religion as mechanisms of meaning and how they relate to other outcomes.

 Zach Magin